 - CBE boasts the largest number of female undergraduate students in Iowa State’s College of Engineering: 35% as of the fall 2020 semester.
 The department also has one of the highest enrollments of female graduate students.
 And at a figure of 35%, the department has one of the highest number of female faculty members in the United States.

 - Chemical engineering graduates from Iowa State earn some of the highest salaries among all ISU engineering grads.
 The average CBE B.S. graduate salary is more than $72,000 per year.

-The CBE Department spends about $12 million in research per year in areas like biocatalyst and separation engineering, reaction engineering and catalysis, crystallization, transport phenomena and thermodynamics.
-Through the CBE Department, Iowa State University is nationally recognized for its initiatives in bioinformatics, biomaterials, bioproducts, metabolic/tissue engineering, multiphase computational fluid dynamics, advanced polymeric materials and nanostructured materials.
+The department had direct research expenditures of $9.43 million in 2020.
+With the work of the CBE department, Iowa State University is nationally recognized for its initiatives in bioinformatics, biomaterials, bioproducts, metabolic/tissue engineering, multiphase computational fluid dynamics, advanced polymeric materials and nanostructured materials.

 The National Science Foundation (NSF) has awarded faculty many accolades, including Young Investigator Awards.
 In 2020 assistant professor and Jack R. and Carol A. Johnson Faculty Fellow Nigel Reuel received the prestigious NSF Faculty Early Career Development Program (CAREER) Award.